naveedzaheer/go-alpine-ssh-docker-appservice/README.md

 - go
 products:
 - azure
-description: "This sample demonstrates a Hello World Go app for App Service Linux: Web app for containers"
+description: "This sample demonstrates a Hello World Go app for App Service Linux: Web app for containers with SSH support enabled.
+It is derived from an App Service tutorial."
-urlFragment: go-docs-hello-world
+urlFragment: go-alpine-ssh-docker-appservice
 ---

 # Go Hello World

-This sample demonstrates a Hello World Go app for App Service Linux: Web app for containers
+This sample demonstrates a Hello World Go app for App Service Linux: Web app for containers with SSH support enabled.
+It is derived from an App Service tutorial.
+It has the SSH support added.

 ## Quickstart
+Please see this
 https://docs.microsoft.com/azure/app-service/containers/quickstart-docker-go

 ## Contributing